They say that you can’t step in the same river twice.

 As I climbed down the ladder, I invited the white glow to engulf my awareness until I could visualize myself in that world blanketed in white once again.
-He had passed through the veil, crossed the river, from this very place, and left the door slightly creaked open for anyone who would knock.
+From this very place, he had passed through the veil, crossed the river, and left the door slightly creaked open for anyone who would knock.
 Through the tiny slit shone a minute glimpse of that blinding white light that emanated its everlasting call to me.
 It had cast a beacon out into the raging storm of my grief and doubt that had nearly drowned me.
-It gave me the inspiration to continue to create in the midst of the storm, knowing everything I created was pulling me closer to it.
+It gave me the inspiration to continue to create in the midst of the storm, knowing everything I created was pulling me closer towards the storm’s end.
 To refuse to consign my life to the silence, but to emerge from it with the sound of a new song.

 My life is the greatest composition I will ever write.
 The river surges around me and the storm has not yet passed.
 But even as I approach the darkness fraught with wind and storm, I shall remain unwavering in my focus on the light ahead and never cease to make music, until the day I pass through the wall of the storm into the eye of the soundscape.